We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 It’s important to not only find the style of the ring he or she wants, but to find the right place to buy the ring.
 There are many vendors, including brick and mortar and online dealers, that will offer you a poor price for inferior quality.
 At Diamond Pro, our goal is to help you avoid those scenarios.
 That’s why we vet diamond vendors, and inform our readers of the most reliable companies.

 Throughout our years of experience, we’ve found the diamond dealers below are consistently the best in the business.
 They offer high-quality diamonds and settings at excellent prices.
-These vendors also provide legitimate certificates with every diamond, coming from either the AGS or GIA.
+These vendors also provide legitimate certificates with every diamond, coming from GIA.
 We strongly recommend choosing a diamond ring, or any fine jewelry, from the vendors below.

 James Allen offers appealing prices and incredible diamond imagery (so you can see every diamond up-close before purchase).
 They also provide excellent customer service and great return policies for buying online.